 Hannah Johnston

 Hannah Johnston teaches classroom music at Homestead Elementary in Eagle River, Alaska.
-She has served on the AAEC board since 2014.
-Johnston graduated from the University of Alaska Fairbanks with a Masters of Arts in Trumpet Performance, Bachelors of Music in K-12 Music Education and Bachelors of Music in Trumpet Performance.
-She is currently in her ninth year with the Anchorage School District.
-She is a cohort facilitator, mentor for first, second and transition educators.
-Johnston currently serves in ASD’s Music Advisory Committee, as the Elementary Region 4 Representative for Alaska Music Educators Association, member of the Alaska Orff Chapter, and plays trumpet in the Anchorage Symphony Orchestra.
-Johnston has taught courses and presented sessions for district and state professional development conferences and in-services.
+Johnston is also the Elementary Music Curriculum Support Specialist for the Anchorage School District.
+She has served as Southcentral Board representative on the AAEC board since 2014.
+Johnston graduated from the University of Alaska Fairbanks with a Master of Arts in Trumpet Performance, Bachelor of Music in K-12 Music Education and Bachelor of Music in Trumpet Performance.
+She is currently in her 14th year with the Anchorage School District.
+She is a Collegial Cohort Facilitator in addition to serving as a Mentor for first, second and transition educators.
+Johnston currently serves on ASD Elementary Music’s Advisory Committee and ASD Elementary Music’s Curriculum Committee.
+She is the current Past-President of the Alaska Music Educators Association.
+She also plays trumpet in the Anchorage Symphony Orchestra.
+Johnston has taught courses and served as presenter for district and state professional development conferences and in-services.
+Her passions include spending precious time with family, camping, writing and performing music and traveling.

 Todd Hindman

-Todd is a newly retired science and math educator.
+Todd is a retired science and math educator.
 He began his career teaching science in Dallas, Texas before moving to Alaska in 1997 to teach in Sand Point.
 He then moved to Nome where he spent 17 years at Anvil City Science Academy, before moving to Homer to become the principal at Fireweed Academy.
 Todd’s love of the arts developed early on and he has always incorporated it into his teaching practices.
 His experience with Artists in Schools (AIS) programs in Nome solidified his belief in the importance of the arts in public education.
 As a teacher he saw the many hidden talents his students emerge through their immersion in AIS projects.
 Normally these talents would not be seen on a day to day basis in his science and math classes.
-Todd returns to the AAEC board in 2022, after a six year hiatus, and is looking forward to helping other educators bring the arts into their classrooms.
+Todd returned to the AAEC board in 2022, after a six year hiatus, and enjoys helping other educators bring the arts into their classrooms through the work of the AAEC.

 Nita Rearden

-Nita Yurrliq Rearden, is a Yup’ik person, born and raised in Kotlik, Alaska on the lower Yukon River.
-After earning a degree in education she taught in Bethel for the Lower Kuskokwim School District and in Kotzebue for the Northwest Arctic Borough School District for a total of 28 years; she continues to work as an education consultant.
-Nita has a deep interest in Yup’ik art and developed a set of Art Kits for teachers, and spends time teaching educators how to use them and how to integrate cultural knowledge into all teaching.
-She advocates Alaska’s cultural and art standards and is a board member of the AAEC.
+Nit Yurrliq Rearden, is a Yup’ik, born and raised in Kotlik, Alaska on the lower Yukon River.
+Married to Mike from Homer, raised 4 children, Stefan, Spencer, Sara, and Sterling.
+They have 6 grandchildren.
+After earning a degree in education she taught in Bethel for the Lower Kuskokwim School District and in Kotzebue for the Northwest Arctic Borough School District for a total of 28 years.
+She retired but continues to work as an education consultant.
+Nita has a deep interest in Yup’ik art and developed a set of Art Kits for teachers, and spends time teaching educators how to teach cultural arts.
+She feels fortunate that she is allowed to leverage her passion in education, art, and Yup’ik culture to cultivate, teach, and expand cultural knowledge and understanding.
+She advocates Alaska’s cultural and language standards and is a board member of the AAEC.
+She wrote a social and emotional learning curriculum, Pulasaraq, based on Yup’ik values encouraging teachers to teach and model the values in their classrooms.

 Katy Ritter